Automated Lemma Discovery in Agentic Program Verification: Introduction

 \paragraph{Evaluation.} Our evaluation on SVCOMP~\cite{svcomp} and NTP4VC~\cite{xu2026neural} benchmarks (which include Linux kernel modules, Contiki OS, X.509 parser, etc.) shows that \toolname can effectively discharge complex VCs arising from real-world verification tasks, significantly outperforming state-of-the-art proof agents \autorocq~\cite{autorocq} and \copra~\cite{copra24} by 26.8\%--51.7\%.
 We also report what helper lemmas are proposed and how they aid in agentic program verification.

-\paragraph{Contributions} This paper makes the following contributions: \begin{itemize}[leftmargin=1em,nosep] \item It proposes a novel agentic approach for lemma discovery to facilitate program verification. \item It instantiates this framework with \toolname, which supports both offline lemma synthesis and online lemma adaptation to effectively discharge complex VCs. \item It presents results from an evaluation of \toolname on leading benchmarks.
+\paragraph{Contributions} This paper makes the following contributions: \begin{itemize}[leftmargin=1em,nosep] \item It proposes a novel agentic approach for lemma discovery to facilitate program verification. \item It instantiates this framework with \toolname\footnote{The tool is released at \url{https://github.com/NUS-Program-Verification/LemmaNet}.}, which supports both offline lemma synthesis and online lemma adaptation to effectively discharge complex VCs. \item It presents results from an evaluation of \toolname on leading benchmarks.
 These results highlight the effectiveness of \toolname in enabling the verification of complex, real-world systems such as Linux kernel modules. \end{itemize}